austintoddj/zip-calc/readme.md

 **Calculate the distance between U.S. zip codes and find all zip codes within a given distance of a known zip code.**

-This project was started to port a zip code class originally written by [Micah Carrick](https://github.com/Quixotix/PHP-ZipCode-Class) in 2005 from MySQL to PostgreSQL.
+This project was started to convert a zip code class originally written by [Micah Carrick](https://github.com/Quixotix/PHP-ZipCode-Class) in 2005 from MySQL to PostgreSQL.

 Zip Code Database